Flag of Djibouti

-The national flag of Djibouti (Note: Calanka Jabuuti; علم جيبوتي; Drapeau de Djibouti) is a horizontal flag bicolor with equal bands of light blue and light green, with a white, equilateral triangle at the hoist.
-In the center of the triangle is a red star.
-The flag combines the basic layout and colors from the flag of the Front de Libération de la Côte des Somalis.
-The light blue represents the sky and the sea, as well as the Somalis, green represents the everlasting green of the earth, as well as the Afars, white represents the colour of peace and the five point red star represents unity, the blood shed by the martyrs of independence, as well as Djibouti being one of the five regions inhabited by the Somali people.
+The national flag of Djibouti (Note: Calanka Jabuuti; علم جيبوتي; Drapeau de Djibouti) is a horizontal flag bicolour with equal bands of light blue and light green, with a white, equilateral triangle at the hoist.
+In the centre of the triangle is a red star.
+The flag combines the basic layout and colours from the flag of the Front de Libération de la Côte des Somalis.
+The light blue represents the sky and the sea, as well as the Somalis, green represents the everlasting green of the earth, as well as the Afars, white represents the colour of peace and the five-pointed red star represents unity, the blood shed by the martyrs of independence, as well as Djibouti being one of the five regions inhabited by the Somali people.

 History

 Beginning in the mid-19th century before the establishment of the French Somaliland, other flags were used as the flag of the Ottoman Empire, Sultanate of Tajoura and as well religious flags.
-During the French Somaliland and French Territory of the Afars and the Issas, the only ensign used was the tricolor.
+During the French Somaliland and French Territory of the Afars and the Issas, the only ensign used was the tricolour.
 The flag was created and designed by the Front for the Liberation of the Somali Coast (FLCS) as the party official flag in the 1960s, which was a guerrilla group who fought for the independence of Djibouti from France.
 With the help of Ligue Populaire Africaine pour l'Indépendance (LPAI) to independence in 1977.
 The Djiboutian flag was raised for the first time upon independence on 27 June 1977, by the head of police Yacin Yabeh Galeb.
 It is today flown on many governmental buildings.

 Characteristics

 Specifically, this flag consists of two horizontal bands sky blue and green, and a white isosceles triangle located on the side of the pole.
 In the middle of the triangle, a red five-pointed star appears.

-The meaning of this flag is also found in the national anthem of Djibouti, with some differences:
+The meaning of this flag is found in the national anthem of Djibouti, with some differences:

-In the middle of the triangle, a red five-pointed star symbolizes national unity.
+In the middle of the triangle, a red five-pointed star symbolises national unity.